 The concept behind this strategy is not to adapt our visual experience in Berlin to global urban aesthetics but rather to fathom the specificity and to invent by associations.
 These associations can be localised, varied and manipulated within the reference dataset.
 Furthermore, our modified TGAN algorithm will generate numerous possibilities to perform dynamic learning on both short and long timescales and ultimately to be controlled by the user/ visitor.
 The installation itself allows the manipulation of video footage from a unchanged street view to purely abstract images, based on the found features of the footage.
 The artwork wants to answer the question of how we want to alter realistic depictions.
 What are the distortions of ‘reality’ we are drawn to?
 Which fictions are lying behind these ‘aberrations’?
 Which aspects of the seen do we neglect?
 Where do we go with such shifts in image content and what will be the perceived experience at the centre of artistic expression?

-The fictional potential of machine learning has become popular through Google’s deep-dream algorithms.
-Trained networks synthesise images on the basis of words and terminologies.
-They are reconfiguring symbols which they allegedly deem to recognise.
-From an aesthetic perspective, these images look paranoid; instead of presenting a consistent approach, they tail off in formal details and reproduced previously found artefacts (through searching the internet).
 From an artistic point of view, the question now arises, how can something original and new be created with algorithms?
 This is the question behind the software design of Membrane.
-Unlike Google’s deep-dream algorithms and images, we don’t want to identify something specific within the video footage (like people or cars) but rather we are interested in how people perceive the scenes.
+Unlike other AI-Artworks we don’t want to identify something specific within the video footage, but rather we are interested in how people perceive the scenes.
 That is why our machines look at smaller, formal image elements and features which intrinsic values we want to reveal and strengthen.
 We want to expose the visitors to intentionally vague features: edges, lines, colours, geometrical primitives, movement.
 Here, instead of imitating a human way of seeing and understanding, we reveal the machine’s way to capture, interpret and manipulate visual input.
 Interestingly, the resulting images resemble pictorial developments of classical modernism (progressing abstraction on the basis of formal aspects) and repeat artistic styles like Pointilism, Cubism and Tachism in a uniquely unintentional way.
 These styles fragmented the perceived as part of the pictorial transformation into individual sensory impressions.
 Motifs are now becoming features of previously processed items and are successively losing their relation to reality.
 At the same time, we question whether these fragmentations of cognition are proceeding in an arbitrary way or whether there may be other concepts of abstraction and imagery ahead of us?

 From a cultural perspective, there are two questions remaining: